bryant-willoughby/ST-507-Data-Science-Analytics-Using-Python/README.md

 # ST-507: Data Science Analytics Using Python

-In this repository, I share materials, code examples, assignments, and resources from my journey through the course.
-My goal is to provide a comprehensive reference for anyone interested in learning how Python is used in data science and analytics.
+In this repository, I share materials, code examples, assignments, and resources from the course.
 ## What you'll find here
 This repository covers key topics from the course, including:
 - Data manipulation and cleaning